loremipsumdonec/vscode-elasticdeveloper/README.md

 ![run query, code lens](images/query_runAll.gif)

 #### Run Bulk
-The extension has support for the Bulk API and will manage the conversion of multiple bodies to the NDJSON format, see the file populate_bulk.esquery in the demo project for an example.
+The extension has support for the Bulk API and will manage the conversion of multiple bodies to the NDJSON format, see the file [populate_bulk.esquery](https://github.com/Crasnam/vscode-elasticdeveloper/blob/master/demo/eslorem/version_5.6.2/queries/index/populate_bulk.esquery) in the demo project for an example.

+> Read more about the Bulk API https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html

 #### Autocomplete for Elasticsearch HTTP API
 ![run query, code lens](images/query_autoComplete.gif)